 If you’ve experienced a stroke, we can help you gain back your capabilities and independence.

 Our comprehensive rehabilitation stroke program includes review of 228 evidence-based recommendations from the American Stroke Association.
-Our nurses and therapists review every recommendation and apply the ones that fit your individual needs as a patient.
+Nursing, therapy, case management, pharmacy, and dietary personnel are specifically educated in stroke rehabilitation techniques and intervention to ensure that a treatment plan is created to fit your individual needs.

-The depth and knowledge of our stroke rehabilitation program allow us to provide you with the highest standards of care, while maintaining the ability to adapt and advance the program to new research and evidence as it occurs.
+The depth and knowledge of our stroke rehabilitation program allow us to provide you with the highest standards of care, while maintaining the ability to adapt and advance the program by tracking our outcomes and adjusting the program as needed.

-- Brain Break Protocol for scheduled therapeutic rest periods
+- Brain Break program for scheduled therapeutic rest periods

-- Physician-led interdisciplinary team that coordinates and tracks your progress, helping you to improve:
+- Physician-led interdisciplinary team that coordinates and oversees your progress, helping you to improve: